Home / Problems / The Founder Still Owns Marketing

 The structural cause is diagnosable.

 Most operators reach for execution fixes.
-The structural cause requires diagnostic work first.
-SF-2 Lite Diagnostic-on-Retainer at $1,500/month is the focused engagement that surfaces the cause and produces the operational document the team executes against.
+The structural cause requires fixed-scope marketing work first. monthly marketing review Lite Marketing Review-on-Retainer at $1,500/month is the focused engagement that surfaces the cause and produces the operational document the team executes against.